gep13/gep13/input/blog/using-a-bit-ly-pro-account.md

 Tags:
 - bit.ly
 - bit.ly pro
-- Seesmic
+- seesmic
-- URL Shortening
+- url shortening
 ---

 I recently found out (thanks @stack72) that it was possible to register for a bit.ly pro account, which would allow you to set up a custom short domain for shortening url's in things like twitter and blogs posts.